sushibagel/PoE-Mechanic-Watch/README.md

 - Make sure that you are running the script from within a folder containing all of the original assets of the program.

-- If at any time the script freezes right click the icon in the System Tray and click "Reload".
+- If at any time the script freezes right click the icon in the System Tray and click "Reload This Script".
 This will restart the script and in many cases resolve any problems.

-- If clicking the "View Log" button isn't taking you to the correct path, this is likely because you opened the script prior to having your client open.
-Once your client is open click the "Reload" button and it should work as expected.

-- Blight, Expedition or Incursion mechanics aren't automatically enabled/disabling.
+- Blight, Expedition, Incursion or Ultimatum mechanics aren't automatically enabled/disabling.
 These mechanics all require the "Output Dialogue To Chat" setting to be turned on in the "UI" section of the settings in game.
 Please note there are some situations where certain dialogs aren't issued and it may result in a failure to enable/disable tracking.
 If you happen to find any dialogs that do not work as triggers please post a bug report on my Github.

 - If Auto tracking isn't working for Ritual or the Eldritch bosses (Eater of Worlds, Searing Exarch, and Maven) you may need to calibrate the image recognition using the "Calibrate Search" tool found in the Auto Enable/Disable menu.